 Letters of support in custody disputes

 In custody disputes, physicians may be requested to write a letter of support for a parent on the basis of information provided by the parent making the request.
-Unfortunately, physicians often include information provided by that parent without appropriately qualifying the statements and identifying the source of the information, or advocating in an objective manner.
+Physicians should avoid including information provided by the requesting parent without appropriately qualifying the statements and identifying the source of the information.
 Physicians who find themselves in these circumstances should try to remain helpful, but they should limit discussion to professional interactions with the requesting parent, maintain objectivity, and properly attribute all statements.

 Disputes involving elder patients

-Managing family disputes can be similarly challenging when they involve elder patients with cognitive impairment and dementia, and family members disagree over treatment or other aspects of the patient’s ongoing personal care.
+Managing family disputes can be similarly challenging when they involve elder patients with cognitive impairment, and family members disagree over treatment or other aspects of the patient’s ongoing personal care.

-When a court has appointed a legal guardian for the patient, or a substitute decision-maker (SDM) has been officially identified, consent may be provided by the designated SDM.
-In these cases, the physician can request documentation of the legal authority for the individual to provide consent (e.g. power of attorney, personal directive, or court order), and should keep a copy of this in the medical record.
+Where there is documentation of the legal authority for the individual to provide consent (e.g. power of attorney, personal directive, or court order), the physician should request a copy and keep it in the medical record.

 When family members with equal authority disagree about care decisions, an amicable resolution of these issues should be encouraged.
 These discussions should include an assessment of the goals of care in a manner that is compassionate and patient-centred, and should be documented in the medical record.